go-gnss/spartn/README.md

 Format specification: https://www.spartnformat.org/

+TODO: Add Message definitions and deserialization methods (currently only frames)

-TODO: Find some SPARTN data to test with
+TODO: Find some SPARTN data to test with - I have no idea if the CRC methods are correct